- Log in to post comments

 Try one of these ongoing projects to get started:

-Holiday Card Project.
-Now in its ninth year, this project teaches writing, geography and math skills through the sharing of holiday cards worldwide.
+Now in its 11th year, this project teaches writing, geography and math skills through the sharing of holiday cards worldwide.

 This is an updated version of an article that was published on Nov.
 23, 2015.